Keyboard shortcuts

 use std::geo2d::Circle;

-// calculate inner from radius in a method
+// function to calculate inner from radius

-fn inner() { return radius/2; }
+fn inner() { radius/2 }

 // generate donut (and call inner)